How to contribute

 Once PR get approved, you can merge it to master

-SwipeNode manage changelog entry the same way like github, refer to (https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) for more detail.
-Once a merge request get merged into master branch, if the merge request upgrade the version, then a new release will be created automatically, and the repository will be tagged with the new version by the release tool.
+SwipeNode manage changelog entry the same way like github, refer to () for more detail.
+Once a merge request get merged into master branch, if the merge request upgrade the , then a new release will be created automatically, and the repository will be tagged with the new version by the release tool.

 A scripts/changelog is available to generate the changelog entry file automatically.